gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 - “Jesus” and “Christ” are Interchangeable (but refer to the person of the Son) and the quizzer will be called correct.
 - If a pronoun is used in the text to name the deity, any of the names for that person of the deity within context may be considered an acceptable answer when clarifying.
     - If the pronoun naming the deity is identified by the quizzer using a name that correctly identifies the deity, but with an identification that is out of context, the quizzer will be considered to have not stayed in context.
-- When there is a Special Name of the deity given in the text, the Special Name must be given in the quizzer’s answer.  (i.e.  “The Lord God Almighty”, “The Bread of Life”, “Spirit of the Living God”.)
+- When there is a Special Name of the deity given in the text, the Special Name must be given in the quizzer’s answer.
     - If the quizzer states any other Special Names which are not in context, the quizzer will be considered to have not stayed in context, even if they refer to the same person of the deity.
-Example: Jesus refers to himself as “the bread of life” in John 6 and “the good shepherd” in John 10.
 - When a quizzer gives other names for the same person of the deity, used within context, these should be allowed to be clarified within 30 seconds when a more specific answer is needed.

+#### Example
+- Special Names of a deity, (i.e.  “The Lord God Almighty”, “The Bread of Life”, “Spirit of the Living God”.)
+- Special Names that aren't in context, Jesus refers to himself as “the bread of life” in John 6 and “the good shepherd” in John 10.

 ### Correct
 The quizzer's response is correct when: